rochoa85/PepFun2/README.md

 from pepfun.modifications import Mutation
 ```

-The first example is the filling of single peptide by adding flanking amino acids.
-For this it is required the peptide sequences (template and model) and the PDB code of the file having the peptide structure  (without the pdb extension).
+The first example is the filling of a single peptide by adding flanking amino acids.
+For this, the module requires the peptide sequences (template and model) and the PDB code of the file having the peptide structure  (without the pdb extension).
 Please check the location of the PDB input file to avoid errors.

 ```Python
 # Provide the template sequence and the sequence with the new amino acids